rdmolony/rdmolony.github.io/_posts/2023-12-04-stationmanager.md

 - Reformatting query results in `SQL` is hard, so I decided to query in batches & stream each batch through `Python` to reformat

-> Ideally I would have liked to reformat readings in `Postgres` (from one reading per row to one column per sensor) to avoid the `Python` performance hit, however, reformatting is suprisingly hard in `Postgres`.
+> Ideally I would have liked to reformat readings from one reading per row to one column per sensor in `Postgres` since it's slow to switch to `Python` and inherently more complex.
+However, I found reformatting & exporting to files via `COPY TO` suprisingly hard in `Postgres`.
 I wanted to stream from `Postgres` into a `zip` file of multiple text files where each text file represents a different type of sensor (wind speed, direction etc).
-I found it too difficult to express this in `SQL`.
+I just found this too difficult to express this in `SQL`.
+It bothered me that exporting a file for a big source could take longer than 15 minutes.

 How to speed up queries?